drninkeo/webserver-time/README.md

 ## Version 2.4

-- Remove json.config (is no longer needed due to the few settings - see configuration options)
+- Removed json.config (is no longer needed due to the few settings - see configuration options)
 - Switching the arrangement (vertical or horizontal) is now done by holding down the time display (2.5 seconds!)
 - The size of the time display can be changed variably using the scroll wheel